 vi Exterior Wood Sealers

-• Polymerized soybean oil, organic flaxseed oil, isoaliphate, modified soybean oil, hemp oil, and carboxylate metallic salts of calcium and manganese are the ingredients used to make AFM Penetrating Oil.
+- AFM Penetrating Oil is made from polymerized linseed oil, organic flaxseed oil, isoaliphate, modified soybean oil, hemp oil, carboxylate metallic salts of calcium, manganese & zirconium.

-• I like Milk Paint Company Outdoor Defense Oil.
+- I like Milk Paint Company Outdoor Defense Oil.
 It is made of tung oil, pine oil, and zinc.
-This could be beneficial for you if you respond well to tung and pine oil.
-The most durable natural oil for decks, fences, and outdoor furniture is this one, even though applying it can be a little laborious.
+If you do well with tung and pine oil, this could work for you.
+It’s very durable, and while the application is a bit tedious it’s going to be the most durable natural oil for fences, decks, and outdoor furniture.

-• The best water-based synthetic coating is Vermont Natural Coatings Exterior PolyWhey, and it works wonders on decks, fences, and other outdoor wood.
+- Vermont Natural Coatings Exterior PolyWhey is the best of the water-based synthetic coatings and it can hold up as well on decks, fences, and other outdoor wood.

-• AFM has introduced Polyureseal EXT, an acrylic/polyurethane exterior clear sealer.
+- AFM has a new exterior clear sealer called Polyureseal EXT which is an acrylic/polyurethane.
 It can be used on outdoor furniture.
-It can be applied to properly prepared concrete, previously painted surfaces, raw wood, and wood stained with Safecoat wood stains.
+It can be applied to raw wood or wood stained with Safecoat wood stains, and concrete or previously painted surfaces that are properly prepared.

-Visit my dedicated post on deck, fence, and outdoor furniture stains and sealers for more options and information on these sealants.
+For more options and details on these sealants see my dedicated post on deck, fence, and outdoor furniture stains and sealers.

 Natural Non-Toxic Wood Sealers

-Natural oils such as linseed, tung, refined hemp, soy, and walnut oil can be used independently to seal and shield wood.
+Linseed, tung, refined hemp, soy, and walnut oil are all-natural oils that on their own can be used to seal and protect wood.
 They are called drying oils.

 Coconut oil if refined can be used on wood and won’t go rancid.
 But it’s not a drying oil, meaning it won’t polymerize and form a durable coating (source).
 I wouldn’t recommend using olive or other (non-drying) oils because those can go rancid on wood.